run-house/runhouse/docs/tutorials/quick-start-cloud.rst

         ssh_creds={"ssh_user": "ubuntu", "ssh_private_key": "~/.ssh/id_rsa"},  # credentials for ssh-ing into the cluster
     )

-If you do not have a cluster up, but have cloud credentials (e.g. aws, gcp, azure) for launching clusters or a Kubernetes cluster, you can set up and launch an on-demand cluster with ``rh.ondemand_cluster``.
+If you do not have a cluster up, but have cloud credentials (e.g. AWS, Google Cloud, Azure) for launching clusters or a kubeconfig for an existing Kubernetes cluster, you can set up and launch an on-demand cluster with ``rh.ondemand_cluster``.
 This uses SkyPilot under the hood, so run ``sky check`` in a CLI first to make sure credentials are set up properly.

 .. code:: ipython3